 Supports Analog 2-Tone?

-When Police radio communications move to P25, Fire Departments may find they cannot monitor radio traffic on the P25 system, leaving them in the dark after receiving the initial call out.
-G-Series allows Firefighters to receive 2-Tone pages and monitor P25 communications with one device.
+When Police move to a new P25 radio system, Firefighters may find they can no longer hear radio traffic after their initial callout, leaving them in the dark until arriving on scene.
+The G-Series P25 Voice Pager allows you to receive 2-Tone pages and monitor P25 radio communications with a single device.

 Agencies running mutual aid with surrounding departments/counties who use different networks can now communicate with each other using G-Series P25 Voice Pagers to receive communications across multiple systems in dual frequency bands in VHF, UHF and 700-800MHz.

-Whether addressing true shortcomings with a current paging environment, or seeking a practical and logical evolution of technology, some of the most common reasons for moving paging to P25 are...
+Whether addressing true shortcomings with a current paging environment, or seeking a practical and logical evolution of technology, below are some of the most commonly expressed reasons for choosing P25 are...